macluczak/4Health/README.md

 --------------
 ## App update!
-# preview of the new version
+# preview of the new features!

   <table>
   <tr>